 The most conventional route remains the 2,700 mile route popularized by Erwin Baker in 1933 – the Cannonball Route, but there are many other emblematic road trips that have inspired American culture, from Jack Kerouac to Hunter S. Thompson.
-Check out some car hire options and read on for some worthy road trips to consider.
+Hire a car in the USA with Netflights and read on for some worthy road trips to consider.

 Traditionally a race from New York City to Redondo Beach, California, the 2700 miles of this journey cut across the middle of America.
 It can be completed over five days with four overnight stays, but feel free to adapt the journey to suit your interests, particularly as you begin to cut through America’s beautiful mid-belt.
 For instance, start in the cute New England towns of Maine farther north.

 Like the Cannonball Route, Route 20 is a coast to coast journey, this time traversing the Pacific Northwest across to New England.
 This epic 3,365 mile journey can be done over 11 days, but you’re much better off extending this trip to really take in the Northern mountains, lakes and, of course, Yellowstone National Park – build in a full day here at least.

 California’s north-south state highway takes in the Pacific coastline.
 Running 745 miles, this is an easy and relaxing route that takes in California‘s redwoods and astonishing sea vistas.
 Driving is easily accomplished over three days but be prepared for potential gridlock around major cities.
 If you’re starting in San Francisco, start with a visit to Alcatraz to give your vehicle a getaway car vibe.